onsi/gomega/index.md

     Eventually(session.Out).Should(gbytes.Say("hello [A-Za-z], nice to meet you"))
     Eventually(session.Err).Should(gbytes.Say("oops!"))

-Since `gexec.Session` is a `gbytes.BufferProvider` that provides the `Out` buffer you can write assertions against `stdout` ouptut like so:
+Since `gexec.Session` is a `gbytes.BufferProvider` that provides the `Out` buffer you can write assertions against `stdout` output like so:

     Eventually(session).Should(gbytes.Say("hello [A-Za-z], nice to meet you"))

 Using the `Say` matcher is convenient when making *ordered* assertions against a stream of data generated by a live process.
 Sometimes, however, all you need is to wait for the process to exit and then make assertions against the entire contents of its output.
-Since `Wait()` returns `session` you can wait for the process to exit, then grab all its stdout as a `[]byte` buffer with a simple oneliner:
+Since `Wait()` returns `session` you can wait for the process to exit, then grab all its stdout as a `[]byte` buffer with a simple one-liner:

     Ω(session.Wait().Out.Contents()).Should(ContainSubstring("finished successfully"))